 Spasticity after TBI can be a painful condition.
 However, it is treatable.

 If your spasticity does not allow you to move on your own, consider combining passive range-of-motion exercises with medication.
-Although you are not moving yourself, the passive exercise still engages plasticity and changes within the brain.
+Although you are not moving yourself, the passive exercise still engages plasticity within the brain.
 This will help repair the neural connections between the brain and muscles.